Vijayganaboina/Pokemon_Search_App/README.md

   This is a small React application that allows users to browse and search for Pokémon using the PokéAPI.
 The app displays Pokémon data in cards with images, provides a search functionality to filter the Pokémon list, and includes pagination to navigate between different pages.
 It also features a modern, animated, and responsive design.

 # Live Demo
-  You can try out the app live here: Pokémon Search App Live Link
+  You can try out the app live here: (https://pokemon-search-app-sigma.vercel.app/)

 # Features
   `Pokémon Cards`: Display Pokémon in cards, including their image and name.